AJWestley/Neural-Network-By-Hand/README.md

 # Neural Network from Scratch

-A feed-forward neural network I made with just Numpy.
+A feed-forward neural network classification framework I made with just Numpy.
 I made this as a means of sinking my teeth into deep learning before learning any APIs.

 ## Usage